 *Visit during the off season for cheaper hotel rates.
 Just be sure to keep in mind that many restaurants and attractions will be closed.
-Also, the weather is unpredictable and you may need a sweater/pants on the beach.
+Also, the weather is unpredictable and you may need a sweater/pants.

 *Bring with your own bike if traveling by car.
 Bike rentals are pretty pricey.
 Biking on the boardwalk is allowed anytime during the months of October-April.
 However, hours are limited the rest of the year and on holidays.
 Plan your trip accordingly.
 Visit the Ocean City website for seasonal hours.

 *Take the bus around town.
 The bus goes up and down Coastal Highway, making it the perfect, affordable way to get around town.
-An all day ride pass will only cost you $3.
-Visit the Ocean City website for the “Beach Bus” schedule.
+An all day ride pass will only cost you $4.
+Visit the Ocean City website for the.
+“Beach Bus” schedule.